Krishnateja001/Socialblade/README.md

 # Socialblade
 instagram follower tracker

-### This program can track followers of a given username
+### This program can track followers and top three posts likes of a given username
-### check output samples for an overview of output
+### Check output samples folder for an overview of output